ofirblum/ofirblum.github.io/src/posts/oblum-2-0.md

 |1   | Alice | Architect |    1     | 2022-05-31 | 2023-09-14|
 |1   | Alice | Architect |    2     | 2023-09-14 | 9999-01-31|

-<br>In one a model downstream from it, you are no longer interested in the number of children.
+<br>In a model downstream from it, you are no longer interested in the number of children.
 Selecting only Name and Function, you would end up with:<br>

 | ID | Name  | Function  | Valid From | Valid To   |
 |:--:|:-----:|:---------:|:----------:|:----------:|